ivstudio/react-typescript-tailwindcss-webpack5-starter/README.md

-# React 18 TypeScript TailwindCSS and Webpack 5 Starter kit
+# React 18, TypeScript, Tailwind CSS, and Webpack 5 starter template.

 Starter template built with React 18, TypeScript, and TailwindCSS, bundled with Webpack 5.
 It’s designed to deliver a seamless development experience and is optimized for superior performance in production.